 Acupuncture for anxiety is proven to alleviate stress points and relax the body.
 Some of the benefits of using acupuncture for anxiety as therapy are:

-- Stress – addresses the imbalances in the body.
-It also prevents diseases that may arise caused by anxiety and stress.
+- Stress addresses the imbalances in the body.
+It also prevents diseases that may arise from anxiety and stress.
 In addition, it seeks to balance a person’s mental and physical attributes, aiding them in an easygoing life.

-- Anxiety attacks aim to treat physical health problems caused by anxiety attacks, such as chest pain, shortness of breath, increased heart rate, nausea, and headache.
+- Anxiety attacks aim to treat physical health problems caused by anxiety attacks, such as chest pain, shortness of breath, increased heart rate, nausea, and headaches.

 - Anxiety treatment heals the imbalance of the heart, liver, and kidneys.
 It aims to harmonize the imbalance in the body and soothe the excessive heat in the heart.

 The advantage of acupuncture for anxiety is that it works immediately.
-It can immediately help the patient to feel better, compared to pharmaceutical interventions that take hours or days to relieve anxiety or months in case of depression.
+It can immediately help the patient feel better, compared to pharmaceutical interventions that take hours or days to relieve anxiety or months in cases of depression.
 It works fast and causes no side effects or dependencies.

-Philadelphia acupuncture clinic – the subdivision of Philadelphia Holistic Clinic known as the best acupuncture facility in Philadelphia and vicinities.
-Medical Doctor Victor Tsan led this center, ranked “Best acupuncture in Philadelphia” by PHL 17 and Fox 29 local TV stations.
+Philadelphia Acupuncture Clinic is a subdivision of Philadelphia Holistic Clinic, known as the best acupuncture facility in Philadelphia and the surrounding areas.
+Medical Doctor Victor Tsan led this center, ranked “Best Acupuncture in Philadelphia” by PHL 17 and Fox 29 local TV stations.

-David Wu, LAc, has an extended experience in traditional Chinese Medicine and Acupuncture.
-He grew up in a family of acupuncturists and learned this traditional philosophy from his parents before attending official college education.
+David Wu, LAc, has extensive experience in traditional Chinese medicine and acupuncture.
+He grew up in a family of acupuncturists and learned this traditional philosophy from his parents before attending an official college education.